qisun1/internet_radio/README.md

 ##### Build:
 Differen sizes of Hole saws or drill bits were used to cut out holes in the plastic box.
+Hot glue was used to fix the buttons, LED, and speaker to the box cover.

 ##### Note: